So you want to join our staff...

 All members of the staff must be willing to skim through all manuscripts.
 After all, who wants to work on publishing something if you don't believe in the work?
-(A simple "Yes" and why you think so is all it takes for us to publish a buzzworthy ebook.)

 The Developmental Editor helps with the initial part of editing.
 This person would assist the Editor-in-Chief in digging into the content of the manuscript.
 It's our job to make sure we ask the right questions of the poet, asking the poet what was meant to be said.
 This would be the best time to question the structural soundness of the manuscript and of each poem within it.

 The Copy Editor takes the editing process one step further.
 Once the writer has been asked "What, Where, When, Who, and Why", the copy editor ensures the that syntax of the manuscript flows smoothly.
 Are the rules of grammar and punctuation adhered to?
 Or does manuscript have its own style of grammar and punctuation?
 If so, are those "rules" applied to and present in each poem or chapter?
 Is the arcing theme of the manuscript identifiable?
 Would X poem or chapter be better off placed earlier in the manuscript or later?
 These are questions the copy editor must answer.

 When a manuscript reaches the Proofreader's desk, the revision process should be complete.
 All that's left is to find the last remaining mistakes or glitches in the manuscript.
 Is the font the same throughout the manuscript?
 How did "they're" sneak into that line when it was "their" before?
 How come someone didn't catch the missing apostrophe in "thats"?
 Is the style of the manuscript consistent?
 Why are the page numbers missing on pages 13-18?
 Is this manuscript print-ready?
 Our proofreader ensures that each poem or chapter appears on the page as the writer intended.